 Washington University in St. Louis offers a tuition assistance program for City of Clayton employees, public safety officers, and school district teachers and staff.
-Employees working full-time are invited to take classes at University College in Arts and Sciences, Washington University’s evening, professional, and continuing education division, at one-half the University College tuition with the support of this program.
+Employees working full-time are invited to take classes at University College in Arts and Sciences, Washington University’s evening, professional, and continuing education division, at 50% of the University College tuition with the support of this program.

 Who is eligible?